 4.1.3 a contact, available during normal office hours, who will resolve CLI anomalies.

 4.2.
-On receipt of the full CLI at the BT TextDirect Service platform, the BT System shall immediately return to the Operator System an Address Complete Message immediately followed by an Answer Signal.
+On receipt of the full CLI at the BT NGT Service platform, the BT System shall immediately return to the Operator System an Address Complete Message immediately followed by an Answer Signal.
 The Answer Signal shall be in a no charge form.
-If full CLI is not handed over by the Operator the Call will not mature, and no payment shall be due to the Operator _herefore.
+If full CLI is not handed over by the Operator the Call will not mature, and no payment shall be due to the Operator herefore.

 5. Charging

-5.1 For each BT TextDirect Call, BT TextDirect Access Call and BT TextDirect Emergency Call handed over by the Operator to the BT System, the Operator shall pay BT the charges as specified from time to time in the Carrier Price List.
+5.1 For each BT NGT Call, BT NGT Access Call and BT NGT Emergency Call handed over by the Operator to the BT System, the Operator shall pay BT the charges as specified from time to time in the Carrier Price List for each component part of the Call.

-For each variety of Call completion pursuant to paragraph 2.2, 2.3, 2.4 or 2.5 the Operator shall pay BT the appropriate charges as specified from time to time in the Carrier Price List:
+For the avoidance of doubt, for each variety of Call completion pursuant to paragraph 2.2, 2.3, 2.4 or 2.5 the Operator shall pay BT the appropriate additional charges as specified from time to time in the Carrier Price List: